Mark Webb (safety)

-Mark S. Webb (born September 10, 1998) is an American football safety for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Georgia.
+Mark S. Webb (born September 10, 1998) is an American professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).

+College career

+Webb played college football for the Georgia Bulldogs from 2017 to 2020.
+He played in 49 games where he had 82 tackles, three tackles for loss, nine pass deflections, one interception, and two forced fumbles.

 Professional career

+Los Angeles Chargers

-Webb was drafted by the Los Angeles Chargers in the seventh round, 241st overall, of the 2021 NFL Draft.
+Webb was selected by the Los Angeles Chargers in the seventh round, 241st overall, of the 2021 NFL draft.
 On May 16, 2021, he signed his four-year rookie contract with Los Angeles.
 He was placed on injured reserve on November 26, 2021.

 On August 30, 2022, Webb was waived by the Chargers and signed to the practice squad the next day.
 He signed a reserve/future contract on January 17, 2023.

+Webb was waived on August 29, 2023, then re-signed to the practice squad on October 10.
+He was released on November 15.
+He appeared in seven games over three seasons with the Chargers where he recorded three tackles.

+Saskatchewan Roughriders

+On March 3, 2025, Webb signed with the Saskatchewan Roughriders of the Canadian Football League.